 How to Store Almond Flour

-Once you’ve used the almond flour, the next question is: how do you store it?
+The next question is: how do you store it?
 Make sure it is placed in a cool, dark place, inside of a well-sealed container.
-You can also freeze almond flour.
+You can also freeze it.
 Either way, it should keep for up to a year, as long as it’s kept away from heat and light.

 The Bottom Line

 Almond flour has a ton of advantages over traditional flours, and can be used in a wide variety of applications.
-However, it is important to note that while most people can enjoy almond flour, it is not for everyone.
+However, it is important to note that while most people can enjoy this flour alternative, it is not for everyone.
 Just like those sensitive to gluten, those allergic (or sensitive to) almonds will want to skip cooking or baking with almond flour.

 Some people that are even sensitive to nuts in general likely will not be able to tolerate almond flour.
-Another group of people who may have issues with almond flour is those with oxalate issues, since almond flour is high in oxalates.
+Another group of people who may have issues with it is those with oxalate issues, since the flour is high in oxalates.
 In these cases, you will likely want to try coconut flour, instead.

 Almond flour is a great alternative to slowly move away from the traditional Western diet.
 You can still recreate some of your old favorites, while still avoiding gluten and grains.